Fire Prevention Division

 Smoke Detector Installations/Battery Replacements

-• We do not normally install them in rental units.
+• This program was established in 1993.
+We do not normally install them in rental units.
 It is the responsibility of the property owner collecting the rent to have and maintain a working smoke detector for the occupants in those properties.

 Fire Safety Talks With Children & Parents